 The Banded Peacock is among Panama’s most abundant butterflies.
 It is brown above with a bold cream-white to yellow band across each wing as well as smaller red patches on its hindwings.
 Its hindwing margins are undulated and feature a “bumplike” tail.
 The larva (i.e., caterpillar) of this species has a black body with reddish-brown spines and spots.

-Banded Peacocks are active year-round.
+Banded Peacocks are active year-round—although the lifespan of an individual adult is only two weeks!
 Both males and females are diurnal.
-Caterpillars feed on host plants from the family Acanthaceae, including the genera Blechum, Justicia, Dicliptera and Ruellia.
-Adults feed on flower nectar.
-Males perch on low vegetation and spend much time and energy chasing after other males and females.
+Caterpillars feed on host plants from the family Acanthaceae, including the genera Blechum, Justicia, Dicliptera, and Ruellia, while adults feed on flower nectar.
+Males perch on low vegetation and spend much time and energy chasing after females and other males.
 Females oviposit eggs individually on host plants, most frequently at midday.
-Despite adult lifespan being only 2 weeks, they are a very common and abundant species throughout Central America.

-There is a lot of individual variation in Banded Peacocks; bands vary in color from yellow to cream to white.
-Part of the yellow-white polymorphism is due to genetic causes and subject to natural and sexual selection and part is due to aging.
+There is a lot of individual variation in Banded Peacocks; in particular, its eponymous bands can vary in color from yellow to cream to white.
+Part of this variation is due to age differences, but part is due to genetic causes and is subject to natural and sexual selection.

-Banded Peacocks are common in subtropical and tropical open areas—fields, orchards, second growth and disturbed areas.
-They are widespread throughout Central America from Mexico to Panama, and even extend on occasion into south Texas.
-They are found from sea level to 1500 meters elevation.
-In Panama, this is the most commonly encountered butterfly at all the Canopy Family lodges.
+Banded Peacocks are common in subtropical and tropical open habitats—fields, orchards, second growth, and disturbed areas—from sea level to 1500 meters.
+They are widespread throughout Central America from Mexico to Panama, even extending on occasion into south Texas.
+This is the most commonly encountered butterfly at all three of the Canopy Family lodges.